PawanGRG/Caesar-Cipher/README.md

 # Caesar Cipher
 This was my first ever programming project, this program implements the Caesar cipher encryption and decryption techniques.
-It allows users to encrypt or decrypt messages using a specificed rotational value, users can also perform a brute force attach to decipher messages.
+It allows users to encrypt or decrypt messages using a specificed rotational value, users can also perform a brute force attack to decipher messages.

 ## Features